saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Scene Navigation
 * Allows Hiding or having the scene navigation collapsed by default
+* Preview scenes when moving your mouse over the scenes
-Note: Scene Navigation Preview is now on a separate module, look for **Scene Preview**: https://github.com/saif-ellafi/foundryvtt-scene-preview
+Note: Since Foundry 0.8.x Scene Navigation Preview is on a separate module, look for **Scene Preview**: https://github.com/saif-ellafi/foundryvtt-scene-preview

 ## Macro Hotbar
 * Macro Bar may be hidden, collapsed, auto-hidden (default) or shown